-If the SATA controller has been configured in Intel RST Premium With Intel Optane System Acceleration mode, please install the OptaneTM memory in the M2Q_32G or M2P_32G connector first and follow the steps below:
+If the SATA controller has been configured in Intel RST Premium With Intel Optane System Acceleration mode, please follow the steps below:

 - 1. After system restarts, go to the BIOS Setup, make sure CSM Support under the BIOS menu is disabled. - 2.
-Go to Peripherals\SATA And RST Configuration and make sure USE RST Legacy ROM is disabled.
-If you want to enable the OptaneTM memory installed in the M2Q_32G connector, set PCle Storage Device on Port 17 to RST Controlled; to enable the OptaneTM memory installed in the M2P_32G connector, set PCle Storage Device on Port 9 to RST Controlled. - 3.
-Enter the operating system, launch the Intel® Rapid Storage Technology utility from the Start menu, and then enable Intel® OptaneTM Memory on the Intel® OptaneTM Memory screen - 4.
-If you install more than one OptaneTM memory, please select which one you are going to use. - 5.
+Go to Peripherals\SATA And RST Configuration and make sure Use RST Legacy OROM is disabled.
+If you want to enable the OptaneTM memory installed in the M2M\32G connector, set PCle Storage Dev on Port 9 to RST Controlled; to enable the OptaneTM memory installed in the M2A\32G connector, set PCle Storage Dev on Port 17 to RST Controlled; to enable the OptaneTM memory installed in the M2P\32G connector, set PCle Storage Dev on Port 21 to RST Controlled. - 3.
+Enter the operating system, launch the Intel® Rapid Storage Technology utility from the Start menu, and then enable Intel® OptaneTM Memory on the Intel® OptaneTM Memory screen. - 4.
 Follow the on-screen instruction to continue the installation and then restart the system when completed.

-- An OptaneTM memory cannot be used to accelerate an M.2 PCle SSD. - Do not abruptly remove the OptaneTM memory.
-Doing so will cause the operating system to stop functioning correctly. - If you want to change/remove the OptaneTM memory, you must disable it using the Intel® Rapid Storage Technology or Intel(R) Optane Memory application first. - After enabling the OptaneTM memory, the related BIOS settings will remain even after a BIOS update.
+- An OptaneTM memory cannot be used to accelerate an M.2 PCle SSD. - If more than one OptaneTM memory is installed, you can select only one of them to accelerate your SATA-based boot drive.
+The other(s) can only be used as data drive(s). - Do not abruptly remove the OptaneTM memory.
+Doing so will cause the operating system to stop functioning correctly. - If you want to change/remove the OptaneTM memory, you must disable it using the Intel® Rapid Storage Technology or Intel(R) OptaneTM Memory application first. - After enabling the OptaneTM memory, the related BIOS settings will remain even after a BIOS update.